Muhammad ibn al-Hanafiyya

 Muhammad ibn al-Hanafiyya (مُحَمَّد ابْن الْحَنَفِيَّة, c.
-637–700, 15–81 AH) was a son of Ali ibn Abi Talib, who was the fourth caliph in Sunni Islam and the first imam in Shia Islam.
-Ibn al-Hanafiyya was an effective lieutenant for his father Ali during his caliphate.
-After the assassination of Ali and the deaths of his two sons Hasan and Husayn, many recognized Ibn al-Hanafiyya as the head of the House of Ali.
-Claiming to represent Ibn al-Hanafiyya, Mukhtar al-Thaqafi rose in Iraq in 686 to avenge Husayn and his relatives, who were massacred in 680 CE by forces of the Umayyad caliph Yazid bin Mu'awiya.
-The quiescent Ibn al-Hanafiyya did not actively associate with this rebellion but was still rescued by Mukhtar when he was detained by the rival caliph Ubayd Allah ibn Ziyad.
-Support for Ibn al-Hanafiyya continued even after the defeat and death of Mukhtar in 686–687 in the form of the Kaysanites, a now-extinct Shia sect that traced the imamate to Ibn al-Hanafiyya and his descendants, particularly his son Abu Hashim.
-After the death of Ibn al-Hanafiyya in 700–701, some Kaysanites declared that he was the Mahdi, the eschatological Islamic leader who would reappear in the end of time and eradicate injustice and evil.
-The Kaysanites later provided the organizational structure for the Abbasids to overthrew the Umayyads in 750–751.
+637–700, 15–81 AH) was a son of Ali and an effective lieutenant for his father during his caliphate.
+After the assassination of Ali and the deaths of his two sons Hasan and Husayn, many recognized Ibn al-Hanafiyya as the head of the Alids.
+Claiming to represent Ibn al-Hanafiyya, Mukhtar al-Thaqafi rose in Iraq in 686 to avenge Husayn and his relatives, who were killed at the Battle of Karbala by the forces of the second Umayyad caliph Yazid I. The quiescent Ibn al-Hanafiyya did not actively associate with this rebellion but was still rescued by Mukhtar when he was detained by the rival caliph Abd Allah ibn al-Zubayr.

+Support for Ibn al-Hanafiyya continued even after the death of Mukhtar in 686 in the form of the Kaysanites, a now-extinct Shia sect that traced the Imamate to Ibn al-Hanafiyya and his descendants, particularly his son Abu Hashim.
+After the death of Ibn al-Hanafiyya in 700–701, some Kaysanites declared that he was the Mahdi, the eschatological Islamic leader who would reappear in the End Times and eradicate injustice and evil alongside Isa (Jesus).
+The Kaysanites later provided the organizational structure for the Abbasids to overthrow the Umayyads in 750.

 Birth

-Often known by his title Ibn al-Hanafiyya, Muhammad was born to Khawla bint Ja'far, a woman from the Banu Hanifa tribe, and Ali ibn Abi Talib, a cousin of the Islamic prophet Muhammad.
+Often known by his sobriquet Ibn al-Hanafiyya, Muhammad was born to Khawla bint Ja'far, a woman from the Banu Hanifa tribe, and Ali ibn Abi Talib, a cousin of the Islamic prophet Muhammad.
 Ali is also recognized as the fourth Rashidun caliph and the first Shia imam.
 Ibn al-Hanafiyya was either born in 16 AH (637–638 CE), or circa 633.
 He was the only child of Khawla, a freed slave, whom Ali had married sometime after the death of his first wife Fatima, daughter of Muhammad.
 The kunya of Ibn Hanafiyya was Abu al-Qasim.